 Whether you want a theft deterrent for peace of mind, or want to improve productivity and efficiency, GPS and RFID tracking equipment provides a myriad of benefits.

 In 2019 you will find RFID tags on tools, boats, luggage, construction equipment, movie making gear, farm machinery and livestock, laptop computers and phones.
-Geo-mapping keeps managers connected with their personnel in real-time and tracks the location and movement of high-valued assets in transit.
+While geo-mapping keeps managers connected with their personnel and expensive asset via a map.

 Both solutions make it simpler and quicker to locate and control assets geographically, to identify opportunities, reduce risk and adapt for the future.